A topic from the subject of Physical Chemistry in Chemistry.

 Solubility is the ability of a substance to dissolve in a solvent.
 The solubility of a substance is determined by its intermolecular forces.
 Substances with strong intermolecular forces will have low solubility in solvents with weak intermolecular forces, and vice versa.

 Intermolecular forces are the forces that act between molecules.
 The three main types of intermolecular forces are Van der Waals forces, dipole-dipole forces, and hydrogen bonding.
-Van der Waals forces are the weakest of the three types of intermolecular forces, and they are caused by the attraction between the electrons in one molecule and the nuclei in another molecule.
-Dipole-dipole forces are stronger than Van der Waals forces, and they are caused by the attraction between the positive and negative ends of polar molecules.
-Hydrogen bonding is the strongest of the three types of intermolecular forces, and it is caused by the attraction between a hydrogen atom and a highly electronegative atom, such as oxygen or nitrogen.
+Van der Waals forces are the weakest of the three types of intermolecular forces and are caused by the attraction between the electrons in one molecule and the nuclei in another molecule.
+Dipole-dipole forces are stronger than Van der Waals forces and are caused by the attraction between the positive and negative ends of polar molecules.
+Hydrogen bonding is the strongest of the three types of intermolecular forces and is caused by the attraction between a hydrogen atom and a highly electronegative atom, such as oxygen or nitrogen.

-Formulations and solutions chemistry are important for a wide variety of applications, including drug delivery, food processing, and materials science.
+Formulation and solution chemistry are important for a wide variety of applications, including drug delivery, food processing, and materials science.
+Factors such as concentration, pH, temperature, and the presence of other substances significantly impact the behavior of solutions and the effectiveness of formulations.

 Objectives:

-• To demonstrate the principles of formulation and solution chemistry.
+• To demonstrate the principles of preparing a solution of known concentration.

-• To measure the pH of a solution.
+• To measure the pH of the prepared NaCl solution.

 Materials: